GregRos/Patchwork/README.md

 The library is mostly documented, including the non-public members.
 I'd welcome any help you could give in improving it, as there is a lot that could be done.

 ## Moddable Games
-Like I said above, the library was written with game modding.
-In general, you can mod two kinds of games with it:
+Like I said above, the library was written with game modding in mind.
+In general, you can mod two kinds of games with it: i
 ### .NET/XNA
 Games that run on .NET/XNA.
 You can mod pretty much anything in this case.
 However, there aren't many popular XNA titles.